3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsection{Towards foundation model}

-In this section, we demonstrate the 3D Lifting Foundation Model (3D-LFM) as a versatile foundation for diverse 2D-3D lifting scenarios.
-Our model is capable of handling various object categories and navigating data imbalance challenges.
-In this subsection, we explore the 3D-LFM's scalability and its potential for combined dataset training in Sec.~\ref{sec: combined_dataset}, its proficiency in generalizing to unseen object categories and its adaptability in transferring rig configurations in Sec.~\ref{sec: 4.3.2: ood}.
+In this section, we highlight 3D-LFM’s role as a foundational model for varied 2D-3D lifting, capable in managing multiple object types and data imbalances.
+In this subsection, we explore 3D-LFM's scalability for collective dataset training (Sec.\ref{sec: combined_dataset}), its generalization to new categories and rig transfer capabilities (Sec.\ref{sec: 4.3.2: ood}).
 These studies validate the 3D-LFM's role as a foundation model, capable at leveraging diverse data without requiring specific configurations, thus simplifying the 3D lifting process for varied joint setups.

-We show 3D-LFM's capability of handling 2D-3D lifting for $30+$ object categories within the single model, confirming the model's capability to manage imbalanced datasets representative of real-world scenarios as shown in Fig.~\ref{fig:1}.
-With a comprehensive range of human, hand, face, inanimate objects, and animal datasets, the 3D-LFM is proven to be adaptable, not necessitating category-specific adjustments.
+We start this investigation by showing the capability 3D-LFM in handling 2D-3D lifting for $30+$ object categories within the single model, confirming the model's capability to manage imbalanced datasets representative of real-world scenarios as shown in Fig.~\ref{fig:1}.
+With a comprehensive range of human, hand, face, inanimate objects, and animal datasets, the 3D-LFM is proven to be scalable, without requiring category-specific adjustments.
 The subsequent subsections will dissect these attributes further, discussing the 3D-LFM's foundational potential in the 3D lifting domain.